quantranvn/iAB/README.md

   # Scooter Smartlight Control App

   This is a code bundle for Scooter Smartlight Control App.
-The original project is available at https://www.figma.com/design/ipW4mBzWf9T2eSiairx6OZ/Scooter-Smartlight-Control-App.
+The application is available at [Scooter-Smartlight-Control-App](https://i-ab.vercel.app/).

   ## Running the code